anuj6299/Survey/README.md

-You can visit the live project [here](https://surveyryd.herokuapp.com/).
+You can check and test the live project [here](https://surveyryd.herokuapp.com/).

 This is survey web app implemented using Django framework having CRUD functionalities.